MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-business-continuity-and-disaster-recovery.md

 > GRS isn't available with Azure Files Premium tier or Standard tier with large file support enabled.

 - Only use cloud cache when:
-  - The user profile or office containers data availability requires high-availability, or an SLA is critical and must be resilient to region failure.
+  - The user profile or office container data availability requires high-availability, or an SLA is critical and must be resilient to region failure.
   - The selected storage option can't satisfy BCDR requirements.
 For example, GRS isn't available with Azure Files Premium tier or Standard tier with large file support enabled.
   - Replication between disparate storage is required.